Optionals

 value by default.
 You cannot access them without checking for null

 first.
-But if you’re certain they are not null
+However, if you’re certain they are not null

 at a given moment, use the non-null assertion operator !!